VEGF receptor

-VEGF receptors are receptors for vascular endothelial growth factor (VEGF).
+VEGF receptors (VEGFRs) are receptors for vascular endothelial growth factor (VEGF).
 There are three main subtypes of VEGFR, numbered 1, 2 and 3.
-Also, they may be membrane-bound (mbVEGFR) or soluble (sVEGFR), depending on alternative splicing.
+Depending on alternative splicing, they may be membrane-bound (mbVEGFR) or soluble (sVEGFR).

 Inhibitors of VEGFR are used in the treatment of cancer.

 VEGF

 Vascular endothelial growth factor (VEGF) is an important signaling protein involved in both vasculogenesis (the formation of the circulatory system) and angiogenesis (the growth of blood vessels from pre-existing vasculature).
 As its name implies, VEGF activity is restricted mainly to cells of the vascular endothelium, although it does have effects on a limited number of other cell types (e.g. stimulation monocyte/macrophage migration).
 In vitro, VEGF has been shown to stimulate endothelial cell mitogenesis and cell migration.
 VEGF also enhances microvascular permeability and is sometimes referred to as vascular permeability factor.

 Receptor biology

 All members of the VEGF family stimulate cellular responses by binding to tyrosine kinase receptors (the VEGFRs) on the cell surface, causing them to dimerize and become activated through transphosphorylation.
 The VEGF receptors have an extracellular portion consisting of 7 immunoglobulin-like domains, a single transmembrane spanning region and an intracellular portion containing a split tyrosine-kinase domain.